 Once you have 2500 miles and are due for an oil change, plan to switch to a good synthetic like Amsoil.
 Nothing is too good for our bikes.
 Now would be a good time to schedule your bike with us for the Super X Solution Upgrade Package.

 If transporting your bike on a trailer, never tie it down on the handlebars.
 This collapses the riser bushings.
 Get some soft ties and thread them through the rigid fork.
+Also do not tie it down with the kickstand down.

 CORRECT PROCEDURE FOR CHECKING YOUR OIL LEVEL